WICG/mobile-document-request-api/README.md

 ### Processing

-If the user rejects the request, or if no applicable mdocs are available, or if the identity in `readerAuthentication` is not authorized to request the applicable mdoc, then a "[NotAllowedError](https://heycam.github.io/webidl/#notallowederror)" [DOMException](https://heycam.github.io/webidl/#idl-DOMException) is raised.
+If the user rejects the request, or if no applicable mdocs are available, or if the identity in `readerPublicKey` is not authorized to request the applicable mdoc, then a "[NotAllowedError](https://heycam.github.io/webidl/#notallowederror)" [DOMException](https://heycam.github.io/webidl/#idl-DOMException) is raised.

-Otherwise the application holding the responsive mdoc builds a response according to ISO/IEC 18013-5, including the credential data itself, the authentication by the issuer, and the authentication by the device, encrypting everything with the key taken from the selected `readerAuthentication` value.
+Otherwise the application holding the responsive mdoc builds a response according to ISO/IEC 18013-5, including the credential data itself, the authentication by the issuer, and the authentication by the device, encrypting everything with the key taken from the selected `readerPublicKey` value.

 ### Response